komzy/Gaze-Based-Annotation-of-Histopathology-Images-for-Training-of-Deep-Convolutional-Neural-Ne/README.md

 ## Evaluation
 The Faster RCNN model was implemented in tensorflow. `Evaluation.ipynb` can be used to test the Faster RCNN model on the test data.
-1. Download and extract Gaze-based and Hand-Annotated trained models (https://1drv.ms/u/s!As_geBXhgCy1rSjYGEV7aMdLiYnr?e=qLZOUz).
+1. Download and extract our [Gaze-based and Hand-Annotated trained models](https://1drv.ms/u/s!As_geBXhgCy1rSjYGEV7aMdLiYnr?e=qLZOUz).
 If you prefer to train your own model then you can do so by following the instructions provided in the Training section above.
 3. Paste `Evaluation.ipynb` and `/images` into `models/research/object_detection/`
 4. Open terminal and cd `models/research/object_detection/`
 5. Run `Evaluation.ipynb` notebook via Jupyter Notebook